AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 latest attempts "to bring back Gnosticism to a greater harmony with the spirit of Christianity."
 Briefly, *sophia* (wisdom), as the type of mankind, falls, rises, and is united to the eternal Good.
-Baur says that Gnosticism declares that \"either through conversion and amendment, or through utter annihilation, evil is to disappear, and the final goal of the whole world process is to be reached, viz., the purification of the universe from all that is unworthy and perverted.\"
+Baur says that Gnosticism declares that "either through conversion and amendment, or through utter annihilation, evil is to disappear, and the final goal of the whole world process is to be reached, viz., the purification of the universe from all that is unworthy and perverted."

 Harnack says that Gnosticism "aimed at the winning of a world-religion.
 The Gnostics were the theologians of the First Century; they were the